 Britannia series 3

-This one’s not arriving until early next year, so forgive a bit of gun-jumping.
+This one’s not due to arrive until 2021, so forgive a bit of gun-jumping.
 Playwright Jez Butterworth and showrunner James Richardson first brought their trippy vision of warring Celts, mystical druids and invading Romans to Sky Atlantic in January 2018, and were quickly rewarded by a second series renewal.
-That run has already been and gone, leaving us awaiting the return of David Morrissey, Mackenzie Crook and co. for more bonkers ancient history in early 2021.
+That run has already been and gone, leaving us awaiting the return of David Morrissey, Mackenzie Crook and co. for more bonkers ancient history.

 Call The Midwife series 10